Skip to Content

 fi

-An example of timestamp for root user in Ubuntu:-
+An example of a timestamp for a root user in Ubuntu:-

 [root@ubuntu 20210313-01:47:56]$ uptime